alexnm/react-training/README.md

 # React Training

 Reference materials for the introduction to React/Redux classroom training.
-Each chapter tries to cover a specific topic, sum up the key points and adding a bunch of references from different sources.
+Each chapter tries to cover a specific topic, sum up the key points, while adding a bunch of references from different sources.

 **Chapters**
 * [The State of JavaScript in 2018](https://github.com/alexnm/react-training/blob/master/01-state-of-javascript-2018.md)